-Of these two branches, Aplopathematic Pathology, though in that Systematic Sketch, with its accompanying Table, that to which the precedence was found necessary to be allotted, is that which, in respect of its nearer vicinity, and more obvious relation to the common end, a convenience may be seen in bringing to view, on the present occasion, in the first instance.
+Of these two branches, Aplopathematic Pathology, as being in the Systematic Sketch, with its accompanying Table, that to which the precedence was found necessary to be allotted, is that which, in respect of its nearer vicinity, and more obvious relation to the common end, a convenience may be seen in bringing to view, on the present occasion, in the first instance.

-Under Aplopathematic Pathology, the source of ramification will be the nature of the end, to which the several branches of art and science issuing from it, will respectively and successively be directed: under Technology, it will be the nature of the means employed for the attainment of that end.
+Under Aplopathematic Pathology, the source of ramification will be the nature of the end, to which the several branches of art and science issuing from it, will respectively and successively be directed : under Technology, it will be the nature of the means employed for the attannent of that end.
+Thelematoscopic Pneumatology or Pathology,

-Proceeding from the consideration of the nature of the end, the first division might be into Odynothetic and Hedonoscenastic, or say Hedonistic-pain-repelling and pleasure-producing.
+Proceeding from the consideration of the nature of the end, the first division might be into Odynotheticand Hedonoscewastic, or say Hedonistic-painrepelling and pleasure-producing.

-Widely distant as pain and pleasure are from one another in their extreme degrees, not only in their nearest degrees do they run one into another undistinguishably, but, in instances, to an indefinite extent, by one and the same individual operation, by which the one is excluded-the other is produced.
-But this is a difficulty which, throughout the whole field, the labours of the logical tactician have to encounter at every step : nor does the nature of things admit of its being either avoided or removed.
+Widely distant as pain and pleasure are from one another in their extreme degrees, not only in their nearest degrees do they run one into another undistinguishably, but, in some instances, to an indefinite extent, by one and the same individual operation, by which the one is excluded, the other is produced.
+But this is a difficulty which, throughout the whole field, the labours of the logical tactician have to encounter at every step; nor does the nature of things admit of its being either avoided or removed.